-Nelle Williams is the assistant professor and library director for the College of Community Health Sciences.
+Nelle Williams is the associate professor and library director for the College of Community Health Sciences.

 Williams is responsible for managing the daily operations of the CCHS library and works to fulfill the information needs of the medical students, residents, faculty and staff.
 She supervises and manages all library faculty and staff; manages the library budget and collection development and provides literature searching services.